SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 ### Chapter 6 WHY CAN’T AI FIX SOCIAL MEDIA?

-- the futility of trying to automate one’s way through these political issues.
+- Because social media is a site of political contestation, policymaking will remain an extremely challenging aspect of content moderation and AI has no role in this essentially human activity—trying to automate one’s way through these political issues is futile.

 #### When Everything Is Taken Out of Context